 Certified translations cannot be made by oneself, as a certification stamp is required.
 Only state-recognised translators have this stamp, after they have applied for it at the regional court.
 Self-made translations are not recognised as official documents.

 The certified translation of school certificates plays a major role especially when families with children emigrate and the educational level of the pupils must be determined for integration into the foreign school system.

-From our many years of experience, we can clearly identify which language combinations are particularly relevant and in demand for Portuguese translations:
+From our many years of experience, we can clearly identify which language combinations are particularly relevant and in demand for Turkish translations:

-German - Turkish, English - Turkish, French - Turkish, Dutch - Turkish, Spanish - Turkish, Italian - Turkish and Russian - Turkish.
-Here you can find the overview of all our 80 available target languages.
+Here you can find the overview of all our available target languages.

 As a result, the web-based translation app from lingoking is currently probably the best solution for small to large translation jobs in terms of usability, speed and quality.
 In particular for assignments that do not have specific requirements in terms of niche or brand-specific terminology or technical terms.
 Personal exchange (offer, feedback, etc.) is not required and only takes place at the request of the customer.

 The classic lingoking translation service is recommended if time is not the decisive criterion or if you require an offer for larger order volumes.
 Individual onboarding through our project management, interface optimisation, service and sustainable good cooperation are our focus here.
 Complemented by the web app for urgent translation – for one or more people in your department or company, this model is probably the best overall package we can currently offer you.